opendxl/opendxl-domaintools-client-python/pydoc/_sources/basicwhoisexample.rst.txt

 From the DomainTools
  `Whois Lookup Documentation <https://www.domaintools.com/resources/api-documentation/whois-lookup/>`_:

-    The Whois Lookup API provides the ownership record for a domain name or IP address with basic registration details.
+    `"The Whois Lookup API provides the ownership record for a domain name or IP address with basic registration details."`